-“Attunement to our emotions is an essential ingredient to shared intimacy with others.
-Emotionally impoverished childhoods make the experience of emotions a challenge.
-With patience and guided direction, we can feel the emotions of life.
-The tender seedlings of change will come and your life will blossom as it was intended to do.”
+“Attuning to emotions is essential for shared intimacy.
+Emotionally impoverished childhoods create future challenges with emotional attunement.
+With patience and guided direction, we can feel new emotions.
+The tender seedlings of change can blossom as it is intended to do.”

-One of the greatest gifts we can offer our children is attunement with their emotions.
-When we greet our child's emotions with empathy, acceptance and reciprocation their emotional world becomes rich and healthy.
-Conversely, when we are consistently out of attunement with our child's emotions their emotional experience becomes impoverished.
+One of the greatest gifts we offer our children is attunement with emotions.
+When we greet our child's emotions with empathy, acceptance and reciprocation, we enrich and expand their emotional world.
+Conversely, when we are consistently out of attunement, our children's emotional experience becomes impoverished.
 The feeling experience of emotions is complex.
-A child needs a road map to decipher what they are feeling and how those feelings are appropriate to life.
-If their feelings are continually ignored, reprimanded or discounted, they will not know how to respond, soothe, or express those emotions in adulthood.
+A child needs an experience road map to decipher feelings and how those feelings are appropriate.
+If their feelings are continually ignored, reprimanded or discounted, they will not know how to soothe or express those emotions in adulthood.

-If we are already an adult who is experiencing an impoverished emotional life because of childhood neglect or trauma, the game is not over, a healthy, rich emotional life is still possible.
-It will take time, effort, and patience but improvements can be enjoyed.
-We can break the chain of our impoverished emotional existence which has existed in our family tree for generations—being passed on from parent to child in a vicious circle.
+For adults experiencing impoverished emotional lives because of childhood neglect or trauma, the game is not over, a healthy, rich emotional life is still possible.
+Change will take time, effort, and patience but improvements can be enjoyed.
+We can break the chain of our impoverished emotional existence which perhaps has existed in our family tree for generations—being passed on from parent to child in a vicious circle.
 Breaking this painful hand-me-down from the past is one of the greatest gifts we can offer our children and our children’s children.

-To break this chain, we need to engage in the personal work of inner-awareness, and consistent constructive choices which create a healthy environment where emotions can develop.
-This often requires assistance from outside sources.
-The reward for this difficult personal work is healthier relationships and an increasing ability to empathize with others and ourselves.
+To break this chain, we must forcefully direct attention to inner processes, and consistently make constructive choices creating a healthy environment where emotions can develop.
+This work may require assistance.
+The reward for this work is healthier relationships and an increasing ability to empathize with others and ourselves.

 Attunement with Our Own Emotional Life

-In order to nourish long hidden emotions, we need to be attuned to our own emotional life.
-This is done by mindfully listening to our body.
-If childhood emotions were rejected than this can be a challenge to learn as an adult.
-Experiencing the emotions can be frightening.
-We may need the assistance of a somatic coach, meditation or a therapist to guide us.
-With practice, we can begin to notice emotional changes in our physical bodies as we respond to experience.
+In order to nourish the hidden emotions, we must attune to feelings we have customarily ignored.
+This is accomplished through mindfully listening, listening to our body.
+If during childhood emotions were rejected by caregivers, acknowledging emotions in adulthood will be challenging.
+Experiencing emotions frightens the inexperienced; they venture beyond or normal experience, suggesting lack of control.
+We may need a somatic coach, meditation guide or a therapist to lead us through this novel experience of feeling.
+With practice, we notice new emotional changes in our bodies as the body responds to experience.

 Spend Time with Others who are Attuned to your Emotions

-By being attuned to our own emotions, and openly sharing those emotions with those we are closed to, it is increasingly important that we spend time with others who will have empathy and patience with our emotional reactions.
-If your childhood was a harsh environment for open emotional expression, in all likelihood your family still will not provide the environment needed to foster growth.
-Our time needs to be wisely allocated to open space for new relationships where we can continue to grow.
-The vicious cycle of apathy we experienced in the past can be transformed into a new cycle of empathy.
-The more emotional attunement you receive, the more you can give, and the more you give, the more you can receive.
+By being attuned to emotions, and sharing those emotions, we become vulnerable.
+It's important we spend time with those who empathize with our experience.
+If childhood was harsh environment and cruelly punished emotional expression, this lack of emotional attunement will likely continue.
+Time must be wisely allocated to allow for healthy new relationships where growth is nourished, acceptance offered, and examples freely shared.
+The vicious past cycle of apathy with work transforms into a new cycle of empathy.
+The more emotional attunement received, the more that can be given, and the more you give, the more you receive--a beautiful new cycle.

-Like most elements of personal work, transformation does not happen overnight.
+Like most personal work, transformations don't happen overnight.
 Transformation happens slowly— almost imperceptible—over a lifetime of vigilance.
-We did not become who we are from a few childhood interactions but from tens of thousands of interactions of similar patterns.
-Although our brain remains malleable throughout our life, and change is possible, well engrained habits of thoughts, emotional reactions, and behaviors take conscious, consistent efforts to change.
+We didn't become who we are from a few childhood interactions but from tens of thousands of interactions.
+Although our brain remains malleable throughout life, and change is always possible, well engrained habits of thoughts, emotional reactions, and behaviors take conscious, consistent efforts to change.